kvark/slides/md/ProcessingShaders.md

 > Currently shaderc can't be run in parallel at all, it will internally synchronize all threads in GlslangInitializer::Acquire which has a global mutex.

 <!-- footer: '
-C dependencies often dont like multi-threading.
+C dependencies often don't like multi-threading.
 ' -->
 ---
 <!-- footer: ''-->